-If you are having hot flushes, then you need a style of yoga that will help you to cool you down physically and emotionally.
+If you are having hot flushes, you need a style of yoga that will help you cool down physically and emotionally.
 Restorative yoga poses, cooling breathing techniques and calming meditation will help to calm and relax you.
 Reclined Butterfly pose is great for this.

-You need a yoga mat, a yoga bolster (or a couple of firm long cushions), two yoga blocks (or square cushions) – and it is helpful to have an extra yoga block (or a thick book) to raise one end of the bolster so that it is slanted at an angle.
-If you have an eye pillow (or an eye mask), this can shut out the light and help you mind find a sense of stillness and ease.
+You need a yoga mat, a yoga bolster (or a couple of firm long cushions), two yoga blocks (or square cushions).
+It is also helpful to have an extra yoga block (or a thick book) to raise one end of the bolster so that it is slanted at an angle.
+If you have an eye pillow (or an eye mask), this can shut out the light and help your mind find a sense of stillness and ease.

 This pose releases physical heat through your arms, hips and thighs and has a calming effect on our emotions as we let go and relax.
 Breathe in through your nose and then open your mouth to gently breathe out, making a sighing sound.
 Notice how relaxing your lower jaw softens your face and tension melts away.
 After 4-6 rounds of this sighing breath, you may choose to close your mouth and just breathe slowly through your nose.

 Place the block (or a couple of books) at one end of the bolster and the cushions on each side of the mat.
 Lie down on the bolster and bring the soles of your feet together, allowing your knees to drop out to the sides.
 Place the cushions under your knees to support your legs.
 Gently place an eye pillow on your forehead or eyes.
 Rest here for 5-10 minutes, allowing the physical sensation of heat to release from your hips, thighs, and armpits.
 Enjoy the gentle opening stretch across your chest.
 Let the tension drain away and notice how the more you relax, the sooner the heat dissolves away.

 4. Child’s Pose